Mission-Mars-Fourth-Horizon-Org/Mission-Briefings/AzureFunctions/readme.md

 > Note: The **Message parameter name** is important, since this will also be the name of the variable in the function code.

-1. Click the **Develop** tab and change your function to take an `out stringoutput` parameter and write to this value, as shown below.
+1. Click the **Develop** tab and change your function to take an `out string output` parameter and write to this value, as shown below.
 Click the **Save** button to save your changes.

    ```csharp
    using System;